HIGHLIGHTS

 Will the Suzuki Access 125 FI with Ride Connect launch in Nepal?

-No, Suzuki Nepal currently has no plans to launch the Suzuki Access 125 FI with Ride Connect for the Nepali market.
+Suzuki Nepal shared plans to launch the Suzuki Access 125 FI with Ride Connect for the Nepali market.
+However, the exact timeline for it is unknown as of now.

 One Comment